Pictures and GPS coordinates for the entire Lewis and Clark Trail are available from the author.

 2).
 Birthplace of Locust Hill - Lewis family birthplace and plantation - Ivy, Virginia.

 3).
-Fort Massac - campsite and place Douillard (Drewyer) was hired.
+Fort Massac - campsite and place George Douillard (Drewyer) was hired.

 4).
-Tavern Cave (Rock or Bluff) very difficult to find.
-Site where Lewis fell down a cliff side nearly to his death, just a few days into the Expedition.
+Tavern Cave (or Rock) very difficult to find.
+Site where Lewis nearly fell to his death, just a few days into the Expedition.

 5).
 Finally found the campsite at the confluence of Ohio and Mississippi River.
 Very historical site.